By Elizabeth Sibson, UNH Political Science Program | MAY 2017

-Tour buses emit greenhouse gases, including an estimated 530 million metric tons of CO2 per day (ThinkProgress).
-Multiply that amount of CO2 emissions by the number of days a band is on tour (and the number of bands on tour).
+Tour buses and other large vehicles emit greenhouse gases.
+In 2013, the U.S. truck fleet emitted an estimated 530 million metric tons of CO2 per day (ThinkProgress).
+While tour buses may emit less than heavy trucks, the emissions from buses are still substantial, and we must multiply the daily CO2 emissions from buses by the number of days a band is on tour (and the number of bands on tour).
 It’s staggering.
 And this is just the carbon footprint from tour buses.

 What about air travel?
 A flight from New York to Los Angeles one way (for one person) has a footprint of 580 pounds of CO2.
 To put that in perspective, one gallon of gas creates 20 pounds of carbon dioxide.

 Take a minute to calculate your carbon footprint!

 How much waste do musicians (and fans!) produce when they go on tour?

 In 2015, there were approximately 60 million plastic water bottles sold at the top 100 tours: it takes 48,000 barrels of oil to create that many water bottles (Pollstar).
 And that’s just plastic water bottles.
 There is a shocking amount of other plastic and paper products sold or used on tour.

 Sure, we love to see our favorite bands on tour, but there is clearly an environmental cost.
 So, what is a die-hard music fan to do?

 Reverb is a non-profit organization formed in 2004 by Lauren Sullivan and Adam Gardner.
 They do a whole host of work involving sustainable practices, but something that caught my eye was their work with musicians.
 I first heard about Reverb through the Dave Matthews Band, but they also work with other artists like Maroon 5 and Jack Johnson to help the bands and tours be more environmentally conscious.